Anusha-janardhan/rg-doc/source/Features.rst

      - <Please enter the first name of the user>
    * - Last Name
      - <Please enter the last name of the user>
-   * - Organizational Unit
+   * - Organization
-     - <Select an organizational unit in the drop-down list>
+     - <Select an organization in the drop-down list>
    * - Tags
      - <Add tags to associate with the user>